transloadit/uppy/website/src/docs/robodog-form.md

 We now recommend using Uppy over the jQuery SDK.
 Uppy is framework- and library-agnostic, and much more extensible.

 Like the Transloadit jQuery SDK, this API enhances an existing form.
 That makes this a good candidate for migration.
-Most of the jQuery SDK options have a direct equivalent in Robodog.
+Most of the jQuery SDK options have a direct replacement in Robodog.

 First, change your import URLs and initialization code: